ReSP-Lab/2024-loco-security-sustainability-artifact/README.md

 #### 3. Utility Files

 - **Dockerfile**: Builds the `jkayembe/simulator` image (Python, Selenium, Chromium 132.0.6834.110).
-- **entrypoint.sh**: Entrypoint script for the container.
+- **setup.sh**: Configuration script for the container.

+  - Starts Xvfb (virtual display).
-  - Starts Xvfb (virtual display) and x11vnc (VNC server).
+  - Starts the x11vnc (VNC server) if option `--send-gui-to-vnc` is passed to the script
   - Detects the Docker gateway IP and adds it to `/etc/hosts` as `my-solution.com` (for accessing the self-hosted mail solution).
-  - Sets the DNS to the gateway IP (enables PiHole adblocker testing). **This needs to be removed if no DNS service is running on the host**.
+  - Sets the DNS to the gateway IP (enables PiHole adblocker testing) if the script is passed the option `--use-host-as-dns`. **The option needs needs not to be passed if no DNS service is running on the host**.
+- **entrypoint.sh**:

   - Runs the Python automation script.
+It is used to serve as the entrypoint in the compose.yaml (or in the usage_scenario.yaml when using the GMT)
-- **debug.sh**: Script to run the automation for every scenario in `scenarios_2025/`.
+- **debug.sh**: A script designed to sequentially run the automation tool for every scenario JSON file located in `scenarios_2025/`.

-  - For debugging: launches Xvfb and x11vnc so you can view the automated browser via VNC.
+  - **Purpose**: Primarily used for debugging and testing the automation tool.
+It allows you to visually monitor the automated browser actions via a VNC client.
+  - **How It Works**:
+    - Launches the TigerVNC Client (`xtigervncviewer`) to enable viewing the browser automation in real-time.
+The VNC server runs on `localhost:5900`.
+You can use any VNC client to connect (e.g., `tigervnc`).
+    - Dynamically updates the `entrypoint.sh` file to specify the scenario being executed.
+    - Starts the Docker containers, runs the automation tool, and then shuts down the containers after execution.
-  - Tested with `tigervnc`, but any VNC client will work (connect to `localhost:5900`).
-Adjust the `xtigervncviewer localhost::5900 &` line as needed.
+  - **Customization**: If you prefer a different VNC client, modify the `xtigervncviewer localhost::5900 &` line in the script.
+  - **Usage**: Make the script executable (`chmod +x debug.sh`) and run it directly to execute all scenarios in the `scenarios_2025/` folder.

+This script is particularly useful for debugging scenarios and ensuring the automation tool behaves as expected before running large-scale experiments.

-- **compose.yaml**: Docker Compose file for easy container launch.
+- **compose.yaml**: The Docker Compose file streamlines container management for the simulator.
+Key features include:

+  - **Custom Network**: Isolates the simulator with a dedicated bridge network and static IP.
+  - **Port Mapping**: Exposes the VNC server (`5900`) for GUI debugging.
+  - **Environment Variables**: Configures runtime parameters like `IS_MEASURED` and `SEED`.
+  - **Volume Mounts**: Links host scripts, source code, and data to the container.
+  - **Startup Commands**: Runs setup scripts and launches the automation tool.

+  This setup ensures a consistent and efficient environment for running simulations.
 - **usage_scenario.yml**: Used by the Green Metric Tool (GMT) to orchestrate the container and monitor energy/traffic, similar to a Compose file.

+  > **Note:** The `setup.sh` script supports the following options:
+  >
+  > - `--use-host-as-dns`: Configures the container to use the host as a DNS server.
+This is useful when running PiHole or other DNS services on the host.
+  > - `--send-gui-to-vnc`: Redirects the GUI to `localhost:5900` through a VNC server for debugging purposes.
+  >

 ...